mweel1/usa_high_level/court-system/index.md

 Once all evidence is collected the jury would have 30 more days to request more information from the plaintiff and defendant in regards to evidence.

-Judges will be licensed in each platform and advise court cases in the jurisdictions portal.

 The jury would then deliberate the case and make a decision.

 If the case was to difficult for the jury, they could request expert advise from industry experts via a bidding process.
 Expert witnesses would be on the system for various subject matters and would be bided out for their services.